award

 • Emotional Struggles: Depression, anxiety, and mood disorders stemming from the injury.

-• Cognitive Challenges: Impaired memory, speech difficulties, and reduced cognitive abilities.
+• Cognitive Challenges: Impaired memory, speech difficulties, and reduced mental abilities.

 These injuries are not only life-threatening but also life-changing for victims and their families.
 Victims may require long-term medical care, rehabilitation, and significant financial resources to maintain their quality of life.